eastmad/Swiss-Army-Knife/README.md

 A few steps beyond Hello World.
 First of all, we handle a varibale part of the url with the :name variable.
 We use this to get a developers name, and then extract the file that holds the stats for that developer.

 Remember that with ruby, the last statement of a method to be evaluated is the return value.
 So the File.read statement is the thing to be rendered.
 That odd __FILE__ construct means "the file that we are currently in".

 What sort of error handling should exist here?
 Clearly we shouldn't attempt to relate a file to name if the file may not exist.

+Use the start bash script:

+    ./start

 Looking at the pre-existing data in the userdata folder, entering the url:

    http://localhost:4567/developers/david.eastman

 should render a statistics screen that states I made almost 7% of 144 commits.

+As we have't fixed them up, no other links are working.
+And notice Sintra is not supplying a default error page anymore.

 # Five
 # Six